Hyra/PHPUnit-Cake2/README.markdown

 ## Usage

+There's 2 ways to install PHPUnit to your CakePHP 2.0 install.
+Either through a shell, or through a bash script.
+The first being 70% more awesome of course.

+# Command Shell

+Put the file `phpunitShell.php` in your `app/Console/Command` folder.
+Then run `cake phpunit install`
+This will download and extract all the neccesary files, and put them in your `vendors` folder.

+# Bash Script

 Copy the contents of the `prepare_phpunit` file anywhere on your filesystem.
 Make sure it has permissions and has is executable: